department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 ### If you have a pre-need decision letter

 This letter confirms that the Veteran, spouse, or dependent family member can be buried in a VA national cemetery.
-(It doesn't identify a specific cemetery or gravesite, since Veterans and family members can't reserve these in advance.)
+(It doesn't identify a specific cemetery or gravesite, since it's not possible to reserve these in advance.)

 To start, you may want to choose a funeral director to help you plan the burial.
 Then either you or the funeral director can call the National Cemetery Scheduling Office at <a href="tel:+18005351117">800-535-1117</a> to request a burial.<br>
 **Note:** You may be able to schedule a weekend burial at certain national cemeteries. <br>